 - 2 rounds of edits = $599

-Step 4: Combine Your Hourly Rate an Value Price
+Step 4: Combine Your Hourly Rate and Value Price

-Now that you have hourly pricing assigned to all the features and a value price assigned to all the features, you want to add everything together.
+Now that you have both hourly pricing and value pricing assigned to all the features, you simply want to add everything together.

 Continuing with the examples: